mmbman/Katagiri/1984-03-24-Mindfulness-Talk-4.md

 Well, this is a big question for you.

 Because *demons-becoming-buddha*, that one word, means demons are not demons, demons are buddha.
 Completely beyond the sense of purity or impurity – anyway demons, buddha.
 That’s why Dogen Zenji uses one word. *Demons-becoming-buddha* means demon is exactly buddha, buddha is demon.
 Exactly one.
-No gap, no space between; so that’s why it’s one word.
+No gap, no space between.
+So that’s why it’s one word.

 “In the time” means everything: tape recorder becoming buddha.
 Tape recorder is buddha, floor is buddha, your nail is also buddha, your hair is buddha.
 So that is [that] the presence of your hair is “*hair-being*.”
 Hair-being is great opportunity of manifestation of buddha.